oroinc/documentation/user_guide/how_to_track.rst

 How to Track Campaign Related Activities on the Website
 =======================================================

-In order to track campaign-related activities of a Website user, you need to:
+In order to track campaign-related activities of the Website users, you need to:

 - Create a :ref:`Сampaign <user-guide-marketing-campaigns>` record

 - Create a :ref:`Tracking Website <user-guide-marketing-tracking>` record for this Website

-- Use the "Tracking code" on their View pages to modify the code of the website
+- Use the "Tracking code" on their View pages to modify the code of the website, as described below:

 Use Tracking Code
 -----------------

-Tracking code that shall be added before the </body> tag  on every page of the website can be found on the View page of the corresponding :ref:`Tracking Website <user-guide-marketing-tracking>` record.
+Tracking code that shall be added before the </body> tag  on every page of the website can be found on the :ref:`View page <user-guide-ui-components-view-pages>` of the corresponding :ref:`Tracking Website <user-guide-marketing-tracking>` record.

 .. image:: ./img/marketing/how_to_tracking_code.png

-The code defines a number of piwik specific settings that should not be changed.

-The following variables can/must be defined by the user:
+The code defines some of piwik-specific settings that should not be changed and the following variables that can/must be defined by the user:

 .. code-block:: html